spatialnetworks/fulcrum-guide-to-data-collection/GLOSSARY.md

 ## Clustering

 ## Compass
+A device which indicates the direction of magnetic north and references the bearing to the other cardinal directions.
 ## Compression
 A process run upon some data whereby it is transported or stored in a smaller size than its original composition.
 ## Concatenate